Jammy2211/PyAutoLens/README.rst

     )

     """
-    We pass the imaging dataset and mask to the phase's run function, fitting it with the lens model. & plot the resulting fit.
+    We pass the imaging dataset and mask to the phase's run function, fitting it with the lens model & outputting the results (dynesty samples, visualization, etc.) to hard-disk.
     """

     result = phase.run(dataset=imaging, mask=mask)